CHTC/chtc-website-source/hpc-overview-el7.md

 Will there be local scratch space??

-%**Local scratch space** of 500 GB is available on each execute node in
-%`/scratch/local/$USER` and is automatically cleaned out upon completion
-%of scheduled job sessions (interactive or non-interactive).
-Local
-%scratch is available on the compiling node, aci-service-2, in the same
-%location and should be cleaned out by the user upon completion of
-%compiling activities.
-CHTC staff will otherwise clean this location of
-%the oldest files when it reaches 80% capacity.
+**Local scratch space** of 500 GB is available on each execute node in `/scratch/local/$USER` and is automatically cleaned out upon completion of scheduled job sessions (interactive or non-interactive).
+Local scratch is available on the compiling node, aci-service-2, in the same location and should be cleaned out by the user upon completion of compiling activities.
+CHTC staff will otherwise clean this location of the oldest files when it reaches 80% capacity.

 ### Tools for managing home and software space